2kunal6/airflow_tutorial/README.md

+## xcom (cross-communication) and task-graph

+- Task graph is the directed acyclic graph of tasks.
+This directed structure tells us the order in which the tasks will run.
+The dependent tasks run only after the predecessors have finished running.
+We can further control this to have one or all predecessors finish before the dependent runs.
+Controls are also available to define the finish-states after which the dependents will start.
+For example, run the dependents only after the predecessors finished running successfully.
+- Different tasks in a DAG can share information with each other during the DAG runs, and to achieve this Airflow provides a concept call xcom using which we can push and pull key-value pairs.
+- Sample code: src/dags/xcom_dag.py
+- Notes:
+  - This code shows the syntax to make task dependencies.
+The syntax to make task2 dependent on task1 (i.e. task2 runs only after task1 finishes) task1 >> task2

 ## External Sensors

+- Whereas xcom helps tasks within a dag to communicate, External Sensors helps tasks across dags to communicate.
+- This can be helpful in situations where we can't put dependent tasks inside one dag (for example when those tasks are managed by different teams).
 - Sample code:
   - src/dags/external_sensor_callee_dag.py
   - src/dags/external_sensor_caller_dag.py
-- Notes:
-  - This helps us to start a dag run only when a different dag run finishes.
-  - This can be used in situations in which for example a task makes the data available, and the downstream task needs to operate on that data only when it's completely available.
-  - Managing External Sensors could be a bit tricky given wait times in queue, considering execution date and start date etc.  We can also maintain a persistent metadata table for runs, which can also store more metadata information like the config, state etc. of the callee service (like Spark).
+- Please note that managing External Sensors could be a bit tricky given several factors like wait times in queue, considering execution date and start date etc.  Instead of using this we can also think about maintaining a persistent metadata table for runs.
+This can also store more metadata information like the config, state etc. of the callee service (like Spark).

-## Accessing Parameters
+## Accessing runtime parameters

 - Sample code: src/dags/accessing_parameters_dag.py
 - Notes:
   - A number of dag and task level details, along with their run level details are available and can be accessed.